 I know this is very general, and that’s okay.

-After a year of testing things out and working toward becoming an entrepreneur, what I want now is much more specific.
+After a year of testing things out and working toward becoming an entrepreneur, what I want became a lot more specific.

-Now, I want to generate enough income with my passion-based, location-independent business that my husband can quit his job.
+In 2021, I wanted to generate enough income with my passion-based, location-independent business that my husband can quit his job.
 I want my work to bring me joy and support the life I want to live.
-I’m excited to see how much more specific it’s become after experimenting with that vision for only one year.

 If you want to jumpstart the process of figuring out what you want, there are so many additional resources available.
 I’ve written about how to identify the elements of your ideal life and I run group coaching programs devoted to exactly this concept.

 Based on steps 1 and 2, you can determine which of the 6 areas you want to focus on in 2022.
 Even if you created an ideal vision in all 6 areas, you will want to determine if there are a few areas for the year that you want to prioritize.

 For example, I feel very solid about my finances.
 So, I didn’t feel like I needed to create a specific goal in those areas for 2021.

 You might decide you want to deprioritize an area that’s going very well for you.
 It’s also possible that you’ll decide you want to enhance that area.
 It’s completely up to you.

 Once you’ve prioritized the areas, determine goals that could help you work toward that vision.
 I’d encourage you to look at two types of goals:

 - Short-term goals: What action steps could you take to make this area 20-30% better now?